gusreid/gus-reid/content/classes.md

 - Pandiculation and intrinsic pleasure
 - Resurfacing and rewiring subconscious patterns

-At the moment I am doing 7am (UK), Mondays and Wednesdays, and 9am (UK) Saturdays.
+Classes are about an hour, starting at 8am (UK), Mondays and Wednesdays, and 9am (UK) Saturdays.
-Am open to adding some evening sessions if the interest is there.
+Am open to adding some afternoon and evening sessions if the interest is there.

 See below calendar for more details...